Click on the Indicators below for More Information

 Time Series

-Average coastal employment around Lake Erie between 2014 and 2019 was similar to historical levels, although no trend is apparent over that same period.
+Average coastal employment around Lake Erie between 2017 and 2021 was similar to historical levels, and no trend is apparent over that same period.

 Data Source: